fictionco/fiction/@docs/essentials/files-and-folders/index.md

 ## Using a `src` folder

-It is also possible to put your app files in a `src` folder if you specify the main file there in your `package.json`
+It is also possible to put your app files in a `src` folder or similar.

+In your app's `package.json`, in the `main` property you set your app's primary "main file."

+Factor will use this file to establish which folder is the app's source.
+So if you set it to `src/index` then Factor considers the `src` folder to be your source folder.

 ```json
 // package.json